fhsal/PyPoll/README.md

 The script can be re-used in future elections as none of it is 'hard coded' for this data, meaning that more candidates and/or more counties would simply flow through.

 The formatting and categories, however, would need to be updated if other stats or comparisons were sought (mean, distribution, etc.).

+### How the script iterates through the data and formats outouts

 **Loading the data:**